Interview conducted at Rockford University by Stephen Hicks and sponsored by the Center for Ethics and Entrepreneurship.

 Part I

 Hicks: I’m Stephen Hicks.
 My guest today is Phyllis Johnson, who spoke in the Business and Economics Ethics class today on the theme of Coffee, Entrepreneurship, and Women in Africa.
-Ms. Johnson is the founder and president coffee-women-2of BD Imports, a Rockford-based entrepreneurial firm.
+Ms. Johnson is the founder and president of BD Imports, a Rockford-based entrepreneurial firm.
 They do wholesaling and retailing coffee all over the world.

 I like your story about how you came to entrepreneurship.
 You got a university degree and a very nice-sounding job, but it wasn’t enough for you.
 Why did you become an entrepreneur?